JakeSteam/blog-programming/_drafts/2024-07-17-reflecting-on-10-years-in-tech.md

 maxheader: 2
 ---

 This August marks exactly 10 years since my first software development job!
 I've hopped between industries, companies, and seniority a lot in this time, constantly learning more about what I want from a career.
+Here's my takeaways.

 ## Introduction